mauriciogeneroso/hackerrank-challenges/solutions/src/main/java/com/generoso/hackerrank/regex/README.md

 Grouping and Capturing
 - () -> parentheses are grouping a sequence
+- (?: ) -> non-capturing group.
+It is useful if we do not need the group to capture its match
 - | -> alternative
 - \b -> assert position at a word boundary
    - Before the first character: if the first character is a word character